DrewDeMo/PlateDrop/content/pages/terms.md

 - Copy, reproduce, or redistribute Site content without permission
 - Use automated systems to scrape or collect data from the Site

-## Affiliate Relationships
+## Retailer Partnerships

-PlateDrop participates in affiliate marketing programs, including the Amazon Associates Program.
-We may earn commissions from qualifying purchases made through links on our Site.
+PlateDrop may earn commissions from qualifying purchases made through retailer links on our Site.
 See our [Affiliate Disclosure](/affiliate-disclosure) for complete details.

 ## Content and Information